twostraws/Inferno/README.md

 ### Relative Wave

-A `distortionEffect()` shader that generates a wave effect, where no effect is applied on the left side of the input, and the full effect is applied on the right side.
+A `distortionEffect()` shader generates a wave effect, where no effect is applied on the left side of the input, and the full effect is applied on the right side.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
-- `time`: The number of elapsed seconds since the shader was created.
+- `time`: The number of seconds that have elapsed since the shader was created.
 - `speed`: How fast to make the waves ripple.
 Try starting with a value of 5.
 - `smoothing`: How much to smooth out the ripples, where greater values produce a smoother effect.
 Try starting with a value of 20.
 - `strength`: How pronounced to make the ripple effect.
 Try starting with a value of 5.